 I hope to be able to weave together a book of the threads – images and insights I can bring back from the Unseen to the Seen expression of Life.
 I can not describe this work well, but I know the feeling in my core – the focus of my consciousness, my life, my love in celebrating the sacredness of the Earth and her expression in all living beings.
 The dedication has moved from theory to daily practice, and is now supported by a teacher and shamanic drumming circle here in Mount Shasta.

-You are always free to come here and follow my unfolding life path.
+You are always free to come to this website and follow my unfolding life path.
 Please, share this with others who you feel would enjoy the journey.
 If you find that it resonates with your being, please explore your own ways of connecting with the Light, Love and Life of the Sacred Source.
 I would love to hear from you about what you discover along the way.

 (The photos are of Black Butte to show how it towers above us here, and the tree line up the southern slope.)